Master of Science in Enology

 1 credits

-This advanced internship is an individualized program whereby students acquire handson training experience and knowhow in specific agricultural and food sectors.
-It provides students with knowledge of career opportunities and helps them to gain advanced experience and understanding of agriculture’s role in today’s society.
+This advanced internship is an individualized program whereby students acquire hands-on training experience and know¬how in specific food sectors.
+It provides students with knowledge of career opportunities and helps them to gain advanced experience and understanding of food technology in today’s society.
 This internship also provides opportunities to apply skills, concepts and theories in a practical context.

 This seminar course helps students to develop the analytical skills required to evaluate scientific work.
 It teaches students to organize, design, and deliver formal presentations, to formulate research questions and an hypothesis, to use appropriate research design and methods and to write a literature review and a thesis proposal in agricultural, nutritional and food sciences disciplines.